-During Woman’s History Month, we are highlighting the vital role that women have played in advancing the cause of science.
+Throughout the year, we are highlighting the vital role that women have played in advancing the cause of science.
 We’re also promoting profiles of leading scientists at STFC facilities – neutron physicists, microbiology experts and leading engineers – who demonstrate that, regardless of gender, science benefits from brilliant minds.

 Meanwhile, we’re at the forefront of efforts to increase girls’ participation in STEM.
 Our Science in Your Future careers days give 14-16 year old girls the opportunity find out more about different occupations available to them if they choose to progress with work or study in the field of science.

 We will also soon be launching our own bid for the Athena Swan bronze award – a process which involves identifying and challenging the subtle and hidden barriers to female participation in STEM.
 These barriers may hinder us from fully benefiting from the wider range of skills, experience and attitudes provided by a truly inclusive environment.

 At STFC everyone’s talents are valued, we endeavour to deliver our objectives and build a culture of inclusiveness for our stakeholders, for our staff and for the public we serve.
 Success in our Athena Swan bid will endorse the current work to continue building an agile and sustainable workforce.

 The skills, talents and contributions of women are integral to the sciences.
 We need to broaden access to STEM careers, not just in the name of fairness, but also in the interests of every one of us.
 We all benefit from scientific progress; we all have a stake in equality.
 Together, we can and must make it clear that that science is open to all.